Gold IRA BlueprintForum

 18

-david_brownπŸ’ŽPremium (500k-1m)Real Investorβ€’3 days ago
+david_brownπŸ’ŽPremium (500k-1m)Real Investorβ€’about 2 months ago

 Interesting take on the "better" argument for precious metals, and I generally agree that diversification is key, not chasing a single "best."
 However, for those of us specifically looking at the IRA angle, I do think there's a practical discussion to be had about gold's enduring role.
 While silver absolutely has its place – I've dipped my toes in some silver ETFs in my personal portfolio here in Boston – when it comes to the long-term, tax-advantaged safe haven within my IRA, the stability and historical track record of gold just feel more… *anchoring* to me.
 I started my Gold IRA about five years ago with a significant chunk, probably around a quarter of my then-$800k portfolio, and that decision has consistently given me a peace of mind that silver, with its more volatile industrial demand, hasn't quite matched, even if silver's percentage gains have sometimes been higher in shorter bursts.